 Assumptions can be either explicit (directly stated) or implicit (not directly stated but implied).
 When you identify someones assumptions, look for both kinds.

-An explicit premise in the sample article is the statement that the stranded were poor, black, disproportionately elderly (paragraph 5).
-The author states this but makes no attempt to prove it, probably because she figures its obvious: No proof needed.
+An explicit premise in the sample article is the statement that the stranded [people after Hurricane Katrina] were poor, black, disproportionately elderly (paragraph 5).
+The author states this but makes no attempt to prove it, probably because she figures itís a well-established fact.
+No proof needed here.

 An implicit premise in the article is the assumption that racism is a bad thing.
 She never says this, and she certainly never tries to prove it, but it is basic to the point she is trying to make.